 - Human rights focused

-Services should also give consideration to:
+Services should also consider:

 - planning and preparedness

 The National Statement of Expectations on COVID-19 Management in Aged Care Settings, provides further details on these and should be read in conjunction with other approved guidelines, including those issued by the Communicable Diseases Network Australia.

 Read more about the National Statement of Expectations on COVID-19 Management in Aged Care Settings.